 Band of Brothers by Stephen E. Ambrose

-This book is one of the best.
+This book is one of the best military history books.
 Historian Stephen Ambrose provides detailed accounts of Easy Company experiences during World War II.
 Their experiences were extraordinary and are the subject of the HBO miniseries Band of Brothers.
 The book introduces readers to the company’s training in 1942 and leads up to the liberation of Hitler’s “Eagle’s Nest” in 1945.
 This book is a massive achievement that was written by one of the eminent historians of our time.
 I suggest you pick it up and read it over the summer.